HarperDB/template-redirector/README.md

 - It will then return the most 'exact' match with exact defined as:
   - Match host first, then path (with or without the flexible end slash handling)
   - Match without host next, then path (with or without the flexible end slash handling)
+- If there is still no match, the defined regular expressions will be used

 ## Data Model